Profile

 Business

 • The tenants were in the house on a one-year lease.
 The lease ran from 10-2015 to 10-2016.
 Plaintiffs were unable to pay their rent and received a 3-day notice to quit and eventually an Unlawful Detainer action was filed.
-The tenants did not respond to the UD action and a judgment in the amount of $ 4,400 was entered.
+The tenants did not respond to the UD action.
 Plaintiffs filed an action for nuisance negligence and breach of the warranty of habitability.
 They raised numerous issues with respect to the property including insect infestation and numerous claims of failure to maintain the property.
-The case settled for $15,750 with each side waiving any claims for fees and defendant waiving their rights to collect the UD judgment.

 • Mediated a six-figure dispute between a hotel and a customer of that hotel who contracted Legionnaires Disease while on vacation.